 Duration: One-year commitment.

-Application Procedure: If you are interested in growing professionally within an innovative, highly respected organization through a year of service, we invite you to submit a single PDF document which includes the following to Becca Bloom, Director of Programs, email@example.com
+Application Deadline: Applications are due by Friday, June 19th @ 5 p.m.
+If you are interested in growing professionally within an innovative, highly respected organization through a year of service, please email a cover letter and resume to Gyasi Ross, Director of Programs, email@example.com

 L.A.
 Works is committed to providing an inclusive workplace that includes people of diverse backgrounds and fully utilizes their talents to achieve its mission.
 We are committed to fostering and supporting a workplace culture inclusive of people regardless of their race, ethnicity, national origin, gender, sexual orientation, socio-economic status, marital status, age, physical abilities, political affiliation, religious beliefs or any other non-merit fact, so that all employees feel included, equally valued and supported.

 Volunteers can prove to be a huge benefit to your organization.
 Aside from providing extra hands and eyes to your projects, they offer unique perspectives that can help strengthen your organization’s mission.Here are some key components that need to be implemented to ensure successful recruitment for your volunteer program.

 Identifying where exactly volunteers can contribute is one of the first steps in recruitment.
 Having an open dialogue with your team about incorporating a community workforce is key to building a foundation to a successful volunteer program.
 This conversation could include the roles volunteers can fill in, the frequency of opportunities, and the supervising staff members for the program.
 There will definitely be a structural change in your organization once a volunteer program is incorporated, and change can be uneasy for some.
 If your team is on board with recruiting volunteers, great!
 If some feel uneasy about the switch, then more dialogue about how your organization plans to utilize volunteers will be key.
 These growing pains are necessary, but will ease as you gain support in recruiting and managing volunteers in the future.